Programme 1.9: Meat and livestock industry

-- foster and enable productive, profitable, internationally competitive and sustainable meat and livestock industries.
+- foster and enable productive, profitable, internationally competitive and sustainable Australian meat and livestock industries.

-Australia is one of the largest exporters of beef, mutton and lamb in the world, and has pork and egg industries that are innovative and internationally respected.
-We were responsible for policy and programmes that address national and international issues affecting our meat and livestock industries, as well as engaging state and territory agencies and industry bodies on production, marketing and research and development matters.
-We also managed the quota arrangements for red meat exports to the European Union and the United States.
+Australia is one of the largest exporters of beef, lamb and mutton in the world.
+It has innovative and internationally respected egg and pork industries.
+The department is responsible for policies and programmes that address national and international issues affecting the meat and livestock industries, and engages state and territory agencies and industry bodies on production, marketing, and research and development matters.

 More information is available on the department's website.

 |2014–15 ||2013–14 ||2012–13|

 |Effective policies, programmes and regulations that contribute to enhanced productivity, profitability, competitiveness and sustainability||Accurate and timely advice provided||Met||Met||Met|